AelveMC/SEP_1_Renewables/README.md

 Added suspicious gravel/sand recipes.
 Armor trims now duplicate with copper ingots instead of diamonds.
 Armor trims now are sold by Master armorer villagers.
 Netherite gear can be uncrafted into Netherite Upgrades.
-TODO create wiki pages
 Pottery sherds now sold by Master masons.
-TODO create wiki pages